LascanTeki/MelodieCourageux_12_23062022/README.md

 ## Licensing

 This project was built under the Creative Commons licence.

-This project was created for Open Classroom
+This project was created for Open Classroom.

 ## How to Install